DaveedDomingo/daveeddomingo.github.io/_news/2025-01-22-student-grant-fast2025.md

 related_posts: false
 ---

-I have been awarded a student grant to attend [USENIX Conference on File and Storage Technologies (FAST ‘25)](https://www.usenix.org/conference/fast25)!
+I was awarded a student grant to attend [USENIX Conference on File and Storage Technologies (FAST ‘25)](https://www.usenix.org/conference/fast25)!